Stern+: How one of Germany’s biggest magazine brands rebuilt a subscription business from scratch

 We interviewed Johannes Vogel, Chief Product & Revenue Officer at stern (published by RTL Deutschland) about how they relaunched a subscription offering from scratch, with teams & systems designed for digital reader revenue.

-- Moving from monthly to weekly pricing lifted conversion, particularly among readers with less prior brand engagement; the app stores were reverted to monthly after weekly renewal prompts created friction
+> Weekly pricing beat monthly on conversion, especially among readers with little prior attachment to the brand.
+The app stores went back to monthly after weekly renewal prompts created friction

 When Johannes Vogel, Chief Product & Revenue Officer, joined stern in late 2023, the digital operation wasn’t obviously broken.
 Traffic was significant, the brands were well-known, and the technology was functional.
 The problem ran deeper.